 Remember, obesity is not just significant weight gain.
 According to research, The National Institutes of Health declared obesity a disease in 1998.
 The American Obesity Society announced it as one in 2008, and The American Medical Association voted to recognize it as a disease in 2013.

-According to the World Health Organization (WHO), obesity is an epidemic in the U.S. As the CDC notes, over one-third of adults in the U.S. are obese, with the number continuing to rise—more than two in five adults has obesity.
+According to the World Health Organization (WHO), obesity is an epidemic in the U.S. As the CDC notes, 42.4% of adults in the U.S. are obese, with the number continuing to rise—more than two in five adults has obesity.

 And as data from the National Health and Nutrition Examination Survey found, in the U.S. alone, one in every 11 American adults has severe obesity.
 To find out more about the condition and the research surrounding it, check out our article on obesity.